-Retainer for Certain Divorces, Out of Town Clients, and Legal Matters Filed After Divorce
+Retainers: Certain Divorces, Out of Town Clients, and Legal Matters Filed After Divorce Granted

-Depending on the circumstances, the minimum retainer may be greater for matters involving custody disputes, custody modification, or divorces with larger estates, business valuation, pension division, real estate valuation, or utilization of a forensic accountant or other expert witness including income determination issues, parental relocation, alimony modification, representation of clients residing outside Memphis (or where the case is being heard), and matters which have already had a substantial amount of legal proceedings including those requiring substitution for existing legal counsel.
+Depending on the circumstances, the minimum retainer may be greater for matters involving custody disputes, parenting plan modification, or divorces with larger estates, business valuation, pension division, real estate valuation, or utilization of a forensic accountant or other expert witness including income determination issues, parental relocation, alimony modification, representation of clients residing outside Memphis (or where the case is being heard), and matters which have already had a substantial amount of legal proceedings including those requiring substitution for existing legal counsel.